Post

 • Secondly, the DJI Fly unpacking lib comes with some heavily obfuscated anti-frida techniques.

-From a static (and painful) analysis, I believe that the anti-frida code is triggered before the dex classes are finalized.
-So I spent a lot of time studying what were the anti-frida techniques and how to bypass them.
+From a static (and painful) analysis, I believe that the anti-frida code is triggered before the hidden classes are loaded.
+So we will need to bypass these anti-debugging techniques before dumping the dex files.

 Attempts and Failures

-This technique did not work and the app was no longer booting.
-To make sure this was not due to the injected gadget, I simply read and save the program usingn LIEF without editing the PT_DYNAMIC table (I will explain this concept further down this article) and yielded the same results.
+This technique did not work, and the app no longer booted.
+To ensure this was not due to the injected gadget, I simply read and saved the program using LIEF—without editing the PT_DYNAMIC table (I will explain this concept further down in this article)—and got the same results.
+(Spoiler: I was two times wrong)

-Is displayed below the PT_DYNAMIC table of the libAppGuard.so file before injection (Note: i trimmed the 16 bytes tags into 8 for readability):
+Is displayed below the PT_DYNAMIC table of the libAppGuard.so file before injection :

 1